 ABOUT PARENTING FOR HIGH POTENTIAL

 Parenting for High Potential (PHP) is an award-winning, full-color, publication of the National Association for Gifted Children.
-Published 8 times a year, 4 print issues and 4 online issues, PHP has established an exemplary collection of high-quality information for parents and family members of children with high potential in grades pre-K-12.
+Published 8 times a year, 4 print issues and 4 digital issues, PHP has established an exemplary collection of high-quality information for parents and family members of children with high potential in grades pre-K-12.

 Since 1996, PHP has provided practical tools and advice for families allowing them to explore various talent development pathways and destinations with their children.